 31. Golden Koi with Lotus Flowers

-This lovely tattoo features a golden koi with lotus blossoms.
+This lovely tattoo of a koi fish features a golden koi with lotus blossoms and there is only one koi fish in the tattoo.
 Gold koi means prosperity or wealth, while lotus blossoms refer to humble origins.
-If you made your own fortune, this would be a great tattoo option for you.
+If you made your own fortune, this would be a great tattoo of a koi fish option for you.

 32. Small Monochrome Goldfish on Wrist